-The University has approached reopening its laboratories, core facilities, and studios in a phased manner in accordance with a key principles.
+The University has approached reopening its laboratories, core facilities, and studios in a phased manner in accordance with key principles.
 Currently, Notre Dame is operating in Phase 3 for research labs, studios, and facilities.
 However, given the unpredictable nature of the coronavirus outbreak, the University may make changes to this guidance, either moving forward to wider reopening, or backwards towards tighter restrictions, possibly at short notice.
 Therefore, researchers are encouraged to check this page often and to sign up to the update mailing list here.

 The University is currently in Phase 3 for Labs, Studios, and Cores.

 Phase 3 for laboratories and studies is limited to approximately 50% of nominal laboratory, studio, and core facility capacity at any given time.
 For situations where a density standard is difficult to apply, this standard translates to approximately 200 feet2 per person and six feet spacing in the laboratories, studios, or core facilities.
 Specific requests for variances to these guidelines should be directed to your appropriate Associate Dean for Research or Assistant Vice President for Research.

 ABOUT THIS PAGE